bakame-php/http-structured-fields/README.md

 > [!NOTE]
 > New in version 1.2.0

-The `DataType` enum list all five (5) available data type according to the RFC.
-It is also a Factory to enable parsing and building such data types.
-To parse a field you need to give the `parse` method a string or a stringable object representing the field text representation.
-On success, it will return a `StruncturedField` implementing object otherwise an exception will be thrown.
+To quickly parse or build one of the five (5) available data type according to the RFC, you can use the `DataType` enum.
+Apart from listing the data types (`List`, `InnerList`, `Parameters`, `Dictionary` and `Item`) you can give to its `parse` method a string or a stringable object representing a field text representation.
+On success, it will return an object representing the structured field otherwise an exception will be thrown.

 ```php
 $headerLine = 'bar;baz=42'; //the raw header line is a structured field item